kakkarpalak/DbsandSQLforDataSciencewithPython/README.md

 # DbsandSQLforDataSciencewithPython
 Databases and SQL for Data Science with Python

-I have used three datasets on the city of Chicago's Data Portal:
+I have used three datasets on the city of Chicago's Data Portal.

-Socioeconomic Indicators in Chicago\n
-Chicago Public Schools\n
-Chicago Crime Data\n

 A detailed description of this dataset and the original dataset can be obtained from the Chicago Data Portal at: